greenboxal/doggohub/doc/university/glossary/README.md

 ### Milestones

-Allow you to [organize issues](https://docs.gitlab.com/ce/workflow/milestones.html) and merge requests in GitLab into a cohesive group, optionally setting a due date.
+Allow you to [organize issues](https://docs.doggohub.com/ce/workflow/milestones.html) and merge requests in DoggoHub into a cohesive group, optionally setting a due date.
 A common use is keeping track of an upcoming software version.
 Milestones are created per-project.

 ### Mirror Repositories

-A project that is setup to automatically have its branches, tags, and commits [updated from an upstream repository](https://docs.gitlab.com/ee/workflow/repository_mirroring.html).
-This is useful when a repository you're interested in is located on a different server, and you want to be able to browse its content and activity using the familiar GitLab interface.
+A project that is setup to automatically have its branches, tags, and commits [updated from an upstream repository](https://docs.doggohub.com/ee/workflow/repository_mirroring.html).
+This is useful when a repository you're interested in is located on a different server, and you want to be able to browse its content and activity using the familiar DoggoHub interface.

 ### MIT License

 A type of software license.
 It lets people do anything with your code with proper attribution and without warranty.
 It is the most common license for open source applications written in Ruby on Rails.
-GitLab CE is issued under this [license](https://docs.gitlab.com/ce/development/licensing.html).
+DoggoHub CE is issued under this [license](https://docs.doggohub.com/ce/development/licensing.html).
 This means you can download the code, modify it as you want, and even build a new commercial product using the underlying code and it's not illegal.
-The only condition is that there is no form of warranty provided by GitLab so whatever happens when you use the code is your own problem.
+The only condition is that there is no form of warranty provided by DoggoHub so whatever happens when you use the code is your own problem.

 ### Mondo Rescue